kyle-gao/NeRF-Survey/README.md

 # NeRF-Survey
 Collection of Neural Radiance Field  (NeRF) papers.
+The papers are organized in terms of category, then in terms of arxiv first draft date.
+The official publication dates can be found in the bibtex file.

 If you find this survey/list useful in writing your manuscript(s), please consider citing our paper: